Campaign of the Month: June 2014

 Capabilities : The GLD-4R employed a simple weapons load-out.
 A PPC provided long-range punch, while twin medium lasers conveyed short-range fore support along with an SRM-6 rack.
 A respectable eighty-four kph top speed, combined with jump jets, newly installed on the -4R, provided solid maneuverability.

-Variants : The GLD-1R utilized primitive technology, so little room remained for weaponry – a large laser and to medium lasers – and its maximum speed remained less than seventy kph; the -2R retained the same weaponry, but mounted modern components, increasing the machine’s speed.
+Variants : The GLD-1R utilized primitive technology, so little room remained for weaponry, a large laser and two (2) medium lasers, and its maximum speed remained less than seventy kph; the -2R retained the same weaponry, but mounted modern components, increasing the machine’s speed.

 The first Merryweather test bed, the -3R, retained the speed of its predecessor, but mounted twin LRM-10 racks in place of the large laser.
 The -4R remains the most commonly encountered version as it proves a perfectly sound design.